 Spartans quarterback Chris Williams scored on runs of 2 and 23 yards, but the real offensive star was running back Tiapepe Vitale.
 He rushed for 175 yards on 27 carries and scored on a 3-yard run early in the fourth quarter.

 The fumble problems that plagued the Spartans one week earlier against Mullen-Denver were again present Friday.
 De La Salle fumbled four times, losing two.
-Williams also threw an interception, which set up a
+Williams also threw an interception, which set up a St. Mary's touchdown late in the first half.

 De La Salle also had to deal with a night full of injuries.
 Highly touted defensive end Austin Hooper came off in the first quarter with a right knee injury and did not return.
 Several other Spartans suffered dings and dents, but the defense, though certainly far from its usual standard, ultimately made enough plays to keep the Rams at bay.